Signs and Symptoms of Prescription Drug Use

 - They are hostile, angry and aggressive toward anyone who tries to control their actions

 - They cry for little or no reason and are routinely irritable

 - They no longer take care of their appearance and cleanliness

 - Quality of schoolwork and grades take a dive

 - Their sleep patterns are all off, sleeping during the day and staying up all night or for days at a time

 - They no longer care about family rules or curfew

-The Narconon drug and alcohol rehabilitation program has been helping people find sobriety even after years or decades of being addicted, for more than forty-five years.
-There are more than 120 Narconon centers around the world, with fifty dedicated to helping people recover from addiction.
-In other centers, drug education specialists deliver anti-drug messages to schools, clubs and civic groups all year round.
+The Narconon drug and alcohol rehabilitation program has been helping people find sobriety even after years or decades of being addicted, for nearly five decades.
+There are some 45 Narconon centers around the world, dedicated to helping people recover from addiction.